phetdam/kenkyusha_proj/README.rst

    included here, was presented to fellow Spring 2020 BAC Advanced Team members.

 ``test``
-   Contains a copy of a few of the data sets from ``data`` and some sample configurations, used during project development. ``test/config`` contains JSON configuration files, ``test/data`` contains the sample data sets, and ``test/results`` contains some sample evaluation results.
-Runtimes for the configurations in ``test/config`` are much shorter than those used to produce the results in the main ``results`` directory, i.e. in the order of minutes, not days.
+   Contains a copy of a few data sets from ``data`` and some sample configurations used during project development. ``test/config`` contains JSON config files, ``test/data`` contains the sample data sets, and ``test/results`` has some sample evaluation results.
+Runtimes for the configs in ``test/config`` are much shorter than those used to produce the results in the main ``results`` directory, i.e. completing in the order of minutes, not days.